 Here are some indicators that your boiler may need replacing…

-Of course, if your boiler occasionally breaks down, that’s not a reason to buy a new one.
+Of course, if your boiler occasionally breaks down and you're left without your shower, radiators or taps, that’s not a reason to buy a new one.
 However, if you find that you have to call out an engineer to fix it often, it’s worth asking yourself if the cost of repairs is greater than the cost of a new boiler.
 In other words, has it become uneconomical to run?

 Tip: If you’re calling an engineer out more than once a year, it’s worth considering a new boiler.